Normalize A Single Preset¶

 Save or Save As.

-Import the saved adjusted preset back into the Helix.
+Import the saved adjusted preset back into the matching processor.

 Preset Table Legend¶